Mobile virtual network operator: Multinational MVNOs

+Africa

 Uganda

 In Uganda, three MVNOs have been registered so far, some having their own network infrastructure within major cities, but acting as an MVNO out of these cities.

 South Africa

 In South Africa, the MVNO market has been driven by retailers and banks.
 In 2015, one of the "big five" banks, FNB, created an MVNO named FNB Connect providing voice, SMS and data services.
 As of 31 December 2019, FNB Connect had around 670,000 subscribers.
 The service makes use of Cell C network infrastructure.
 The move came not necessarily to compete in the telecommunications market, but to offer a greater value to customers of the banking division.
 There have been several banks in South Africa making this move, like Standard Bank's SB Mobile established in 2019.

 Nigeria

 In Nigeria, the MVNO era began in late 2025 with the commercial launch of Vitel Wireless as the nation's first fully-fledged Mobile Virtual Network Operator (MVNO), introducing its 0712 number series.
 Vitel Wireless operates by leveraging the existing infrastructure of MTN.
 This launch followed years of regulatory hurdles after the Nigerian Communications Commission (NCC) issued over 45 MVNO licenses, signaling a push for greater competition.